solid-contrib/information/code-of-conduct.md

 - There are multiple ways of achieving the same goals, but when you build something new, check what already exists so we can better understand and help you with your contribution.

+## Closing accounts

+- Account owners may close their own accounts.
+Community Managers may choose to close accounts of users violating the [Code of Conduct](#code-of-conduct).
+- Before closing down an account, Community Managers will notify the owner of the account.
+- The account owner will be given a week to contest the decision to close the account or to recover any data they need from the account before it is disabled.

 Based on:
 - https://www.w3.org/Consortium/cepc/  (and an as-of-yet unpublished “Best